 The Linden Board of Education, in compliance with state law, provides home instruction when necessary.
 When a parent requests for home instruction, a letter from the attending physician must contain (1) a specific request that home instruction be provided; (2) the nature of the disability; (3) approximate length of student absence.
 It is the responsibility of the parent/guardian to request home instruction if the expected duration of the absence exceeds two weeks.
-All requests for home instruction will go through the Superintendent's Office.

-Students returning from home instruction will not be permitted back to school without a doctor's note.
+All requests for home instruction, due to medical reasons, will not be permitted back to school without a doctor's note.